 We need to be patient with ourselves and with each other as God is working on all of us.
 No one who has arrived in any state of perfection in this pilgrimage upon planet earth and there is not one of us who has attained to the place of being a completed work in Christ.

-In being able to express our emotions in a healthy manner, also revealing how resilient we are as human beings in the face of experiencing emotional difficulties, to continue in our life journey towards our pursuits and goals in developing a deeper spiritual practice.
+In being able to express our emotions in a healthy manner, also reveals how resilient we are as human beings in the face of experiencing emotional difficulties, to continue in our life journey towards our pursuits and goals in developing a deeper spiritual practice.

 Lorraine Taylor – Lay Minister to the Body of Christ